-A single Verbal Warning may be issued to each team during a match as a preemptive measure to control any behavior that could result in a Technical Warning.
+A single Verbal Warning may be issued to each team during a match as a preemptive measure to control any behaviour that could result in a Technical Warning.
+If a TW or TF have already been issued, the VW is no longer available.